tbouzza/parks-plants-676/README.md

 V As a user I can see one garden's plants
 V As a user I can add a plant in a garden
+V As a user I can delete a plant

-# As a user I can delete a plant
+# As a user I can add a tag to a plant